Table of Contents

 The Asahi cyber attack reinforces that resilience beats prevention.
 In manufacturing, assuming breaches will happen and preparing structured recovery plans is often the smartest defence.

-The Asahi cyber attack reminds us that manufacturing resilience depends on secure digital operations.
-Organisations that understand their cyber exposure, plan for disruption, and regularly test defences are far better placed to recover quickly and maintain trust.
+Manufacturing resilience depends on secure digital operations.
+Organisations that understand their cyber exposure, plan for disruption, and regularly test their defences are far better placed to recover quickly and maintain trust.

 At CyPro, we see this breach as proof that prevention and preparedness must go hand in hand.
 Regular reviews, such as our Vulnerability Management services, help organisations spot weaknesses before attackers do.
 Learning from incidents like Asahi’s is the smartest way to strengthen response plans and protect production continuity.